IAIFI Code of Conduct

 - Work with the utmost scientific integrity and respect the confidentiality of information and work presented at internal IAIFI meetings

 - Treat each other with dignity and respect, support and encourage each other’s growth, and step in as needed to maintain an environment free of discrimination, harassment, and bullying

 Furthermore, members of the IAIFI and participants in IAIFI activities may not engage in retaliation against anyone for objecting to a behavior that may violate this code, reporting a violation of this code, or participating in the resolution of such a complaint.

-Reporting Violations to the Code of Conduct
+Reporting Process for Violations to the Code of Conduct

-Reports of Code of Conduct (CoC) violations may be made to the IAIFI management and board directly, or to any member of the Early Career and Equity Committee (ECEC).
+Reports of Code of Conduct violations should be made to the IAIFI management and board directly, or to any member of the Early Career and Equity Committee (ECEC).
 The emails and positions of ECEC members are listed below.
-ECEC members do not provide counseling or support services; their role in this context is to direct complainants to available resources, including providing a reporting channel to the IAIFI management and board.
+ECEC members do not provide counseling or support services; their role in this context is to direct complainants to available resources, including providing a private reporting channel to the IAIFI management and board.
 You may also submit fully anonymous reports via the general IAIFI suggestion/feedback form; however, note that IAIFI management and board may be limited in their ability to investigate complaints that do not contain personal identifying information.

 - ethical and collaborative manner